kasak0607/YELP_ANALYSIS/README.md

   - Volatility alone is weak.
 But volatility is a stress amplifier when combined with sentiment or momentum collapse.
   - So the conclusion becomes conditional: Volatility is useful only when other stress signals collapse or spike together

+- Conclusion
+  - H3 shows a small absolute closure lift (~2.65%) between HIGH_VOLATILITY and LOW_VOLATILITY businesses.
+This proves that volatility alone is weak, but becomes a meaningful stress amplifier when aligned with       engagement collapse or negative sentiment surge.

 **iv.
 Hypothesis 4: Popular businesses do not close less or more by default**